Brian Edwards (broadcaster)

-Brian Finbar Myram Edwards CNZM (born 4 November 1937) is an Irish-born New Zealand media personality and author.
+Brian Finbar Myram Edwards CNZM (born 4 November 1937 in Cork, Ireland) is a New Zealand media personality and author.

 Early life

 Edwards was born in Cork and educated at the Royal Belfast Academical Institution.
 He arrived in New Zealand in 1964, where he intended to lecture in German at the University of Canterbury.
 After three years he quit this role and embarked on a career in the media.

 Radio and television career

 Edwards is best known as a radio and television interviewer, and was the host of Radio New Zealand's highly rated show Top of the Morning from 1994 to 1999, a role which he returned to in 2006.
 He is also known for his television appearances, starting in the 1960s.
 Edwards has been a host of numerous television series, notably Fair Go (which he devised, and hosted for eight years), and in 2003 hosted his own talk show, Edwards at Large.